devalot/webdev/content/js/closures.md

   - But, they are all around you in JavaScript

-  - Happens automatically when you use function expressions
+  - Happens automatically when you nest functions

 ### Closures: Definitions ###